-This document is part of the Codes of Conduct Integrity Guidance Materials resource.
+This document is part of the Code of Conduct for Employees resource.

 Recruitment decisions in the Victorian public sector must comply with the merit employment principle.
 Recruitment is the process of finding and hiring the best person to fill a job vacancy in a timely and cost effective manner.
 The recruitment process includes analysing the inherent requirements of a job, attracting and screening applicants, offering employment to the preferred applicant and getting them on board.
 Wrong choices can easily be made at any of these stages.
 This guidance note will help employers to understand and manage the risks inherent in the recruitment process.